nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/fw_update.rst

 This script is maintained by the |NCS| team and uses the ``ecdsa`` package available from PyPI.
 It is only valid for use with ECDSA keys.

-See below for an example of this internal Python script used to generate keys.
+An example of this internal Python script used to generate keys.

 .. code-block:: console